dlouchansky/java-fun/README.md

-Map, filter, sort, group function iterative implementation in Java and map, filter function recursive implementation.
+Map, filter, sort, group by, foreach function iterative implementation in Java and map, filter, for each, group by function recursive implementation.